caturwmn/functional-rpg/README.md

 # Functional-RPG
-Repository containing a simple rpg made using Haskell Miso.
+Repository containing an attempt to recreate simple rpg features with functional programming paradigm.
 Requires GHCJS, GHCup, and Caball to compile as releasable build.
-You're welcome to try experimenting with these code to build your own game.
+You're welcome to try experimenting with these code to expand the features.

 ## Important
 Haskell Miso uses GHCJS to compile the app, therefore requiring linux.
 If you're using windows, it is recommended to try to install wsl by following [microsoft's guide on installing wsl](https://learn.microsoft.com/en-us/windows/wsl/install).
 You may also need to install Haskell, Caball, and GHCJS from [ghcup](https://www.haskell.org/ghcup/) or by using [nix](https://nixos.org/)